atopile/atopile/docs/view.md

 - Inspecting a links pin to pin connections
 - Expanding and contracting modules (instead of navigating in and out of modules)
 - A decent way to see components and their pins

+Join us on discord if you have feedback about the viewer!